Approx. Time Difference

 Overly assertive or casual behavior during class may offend faculty and local students.
 Given the British background of higher education in South Africa, the relationship between students and instructors is typically more formal than at UC.
 While some instructors appreciate American student contributions for lively class discussions, not all instructors care for outspokenness.
 You are encouraged to introduce yourself to your instructors and get a sense of what might be welcome in your interactions.
 Faculty members are generally available after class and during office hours.

-All courses are open if you meet the prerequisites, but space is limited in some courses.
-To take upper-division courses, take evidence of preparation in the particular subject area, such as transcripts and syllabi, and plan to meet with the department head or course instructor for permission to take the courses.
+All courses are open to you if you meet the prerequisites, but space is limited in some courses.
+To take fourth-year courses, take evidence of preparation in the particular subject area, such as transcripts and syllabi, and plan to meet with the department head or course instructor for permission to take the courses.

-Registration procedures are different from UC and will be covered during your on-site orientation.
+Registration procedures are different from UC.
 Please be patient and understanding of registration and other university procedures.

 Course syllabi are handed out in class and are not available until the first week of class.
 Very few syllabi are online.